meireles/GitTutorial/cheat_sheet.md

 ## How to type commands <a id="type_commands"></a>

-When entering commands, you will always replace the text inside `{}` with your own information.
+When entering commands, you will always replace the text inside `{}` with your own information **and** get rid of the curly braces.
 For instance:

 ```bash
 # If you want to create a directory named beer and you see: